-Carla McKenna: After Hours.
-Carla McKenna (no relation to Shannon) writes gritty, blue-collar, working class heroes that you can just about smell.
+Cara McKenna: After Hours.
+Cara McKenna (no relation to Shannon) writes gritty, blue-collar, working class heroes that you can just about smell.
 (In a good, hard-working man sweat kind of way.)
 This selection, set in a mental health facility (hero and heroine are both employees) is about as elegant as a cold beer and bacon cheeseburger, and just as satisfying.

 If You Like Your Heroes with a Touch of Quirk and Humor:

 Charlotte Stein: Almost Real, Sheltered, Restraint: Think Helen Fielding’s Bridget Jones reimagined as erotica.
 Ms. Stein writes in a variety of different genres, from science fiction to historical to contemporary, and some of her books focus on triads instead of couples.
 Whatever the subject or the number of players, she manages to convey lust, love, neurotic self-doubt and humor, often all in the same scene.
 My favorites are Almost Real (science fiction), Sheltered and Restraint (contemporary).

 Delphine Dryden: The author’s website lists her genres as erotic romance, steampunk and naughty geekery.
 The Theory of Attraction, with its socially awkward scientist hero, falls into the latter category.

 Meg Maguire: This is actually Cara McKenna’s more romantic alter ego.
 Thank You For Riding captures her insider knowledge of working class Boston in a romantic tale of commuter woe.